Happy New Year!

 There’s not much counter space in here, so we need some sort of storage.
 There’s a lot of room between the toilet and the shower so I’ll figure something out.
 Any of these affordable storage towers I looked at for the downstairs bathroom might work in here, too!

-Wall color: Paint always makes such a difference in a space!
+Paint always makes such a difference in a space!
 We’re going with Ryegrass by Sherwin Williams.
 Big shock, right!?
-If you’ve been around the blog for a while, you know this is my absolute favorite green paint color.
-In our Milwaukee house, the office and both bathrooms are painted in Ryegrass.

-We actually painted this master bathroom months ago, but I still haven’t taken any pictures of it, mostly because the rest of the room hasn’t really been updated, and we’ve had some workers in there fixing the shower so stay tuned on that.
+We actually painted this bathroom months ago, but I still haven’t taken any pictures of it, mostly because the rest of the room hasn’t really been updated, and we’ve had some workers in there fixing the shower so stay tuned on that.

 We’re just going to leave the light fixtures in here (at least for now), but if you’re on the lookout for bathroom lights, check out these posts on my favorite farmhouse vanity lights on a budget and favorite sconces on a budget.

 So there’s our list to small updates that should make the bathroom feel a bit more ‘us’.
 We tend to move into our houses and completely renovate bathrooms, so renting is a new challenge for us.